 Methodology Section Quantification Item Apply Professional Judgment?
 Forecasted GHG Removals 5.3 Estimating Performance Decline The discounts identified in Section 5.3 have been correctly applied.
 No 5.5.1 Accounting for Secondary Effects The PIR displays the results of the analysis for combustion emissions associated with site preparation activities and confirms the shrub cover analysis, per Appendix B, was conducted correctly, with estimated shrub cover prior to site preparation made by the project proponent within +/- 5% of an estimate produced by the confirmation body.
-No 5.5 Accounting for Secondary Effects The emissions associated with shifting cropland and grazing activities have been correctly calculated based on variables determined by project proponent and the level of crop and grassland displacement appears correct based onsite visit observations.
-No, for the calculation Yes, for the stated level of crop and grassland displacement 5.6 Permanence Risk Pool The discounts identified in Section 5.6 have been correctly applied.
-No Equation 5.1 Calculating GHG Enhancements The final assessment of FMUs is correctly calculated based on adjustments associated with secondary effects and proportional stocking levels and correctly reported in the PIR.
-No
+No 5.5 Accounting for Secondary Effects for Secondary 5.6 Permanence Risk Pool anence The discounts identified in Section 5.6 have been correctly applied.
+Equation 5.1 Calculating GHG Enhancements Calculating GHG Calculating adjustments associated with secondary effects and proportional stocking levels and correctly reported in the PIR